Wycliffe USA: Methodology

 Wycliffe describes its mission as being to "Serve with the global body of Christ to advance Bible translation and work together so people can encounter God through his Word".

 Wycliffe missionaries develop alphabets, help preliterate people learn to read and write, and translate the Bible into written versions of currently spoken languages.
 By developing written languages, the organization is helping to "save lost and dying languages."

 Due to technological advances, Wycliffe's missionaries in the United States connect with translation teams in other areas of the world to translate the Bible into additional languages.
 As a result, translations that used to take 20 or 30 years to finish can be completed in six or seven years in some cases.

 Wycliffe has also joined with the Deaf Bible Society and other organizations to translate the Bible into sign languages.

 Associated organizations

 SIL International, originally the Summer Institute of Linguistics, began as a small summer training session for missionaries in Arkansas in 1934.
 It is a partner organization of the Wycliffe Global Alliance and Wycliffe USA.

-A partner organization of SIL International, JAARS, originally the Jungle Aviation And Radio Service, based out of Waxhaw, NC, provides transportation and technical support for SIL in support of Bible translation across the globe.
+A partner organization of SIL International, JAARS, originally the Jungle Aviation And Radio Service, based out of Waxhaw, North Carolina, provides transportation and technical support for SIL in support of Bible translation across the globe.

 The Seed Company is a subsidiary of Wycliffe USA that provides support to people doing Bible translations for their own languages.